marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 :samp:`(const_int {i})`
   This test is true if :samp:`{i}` is nonzero and false otherwise.

-  .. index:: not and attributes

-  .. index:: ior and attributes

-  .. index:: and and attributes
+  .. index:: not and attributes, ior and attributes, and and attributes

 :samp:`(not {test})` :samp:`(ior {test1} {test2})` :samp:`(and {test1} {test2})`
   These tests are true if the indicated logical function is true.